-The Disability Awareness Trainer conducts trainings with departments, groups, managers, staff and faculty to facilitate communications with and relating to people with disabilities.
-The trainings include:
+The disability awareness trainer conducts trainings with departments, groups, managers, staff and faculty to facilitate communications with and relating to people with disabilities.
+Trainings include:

 - Scenarios and discussions around interacting with meeting people who happen to have disabilities

 - Discussion of people-first culture and language

 - Tips on communicating with persons who have different types of disabilities

 - Awareness of issues that people with disabilities encounter

 The trainings are structured to be participatory and non-threatening.
 We are developing other trainings that will offer a more in-depth look at specific topics and situations related to disability etiquette.
 The trainings are scalable from 30 minutes to two hours, depending on the needs of the trainees.